Pradithaacharya/Nightguard-Empowering-womens-safetywith-night-patrolling-robot/README.md

 Node MCU: Enables communication and alerting functionalities.
 Motor drivers: Control the movement of motors for navigating the robot.
 Sound Sensor: used to detect the sound.
+Buzzer : used to alert nearby individuals or animals of the robot's presence.
+Relay : used to control high-power devices such as motors or lights, enhancing their functionality and adaptability.
+Breadboard : used for quick and temporary prototyping.
+Wi-fi module : used to enable remote control, data transmission, and communication with a central monitoring system.

 Setup:
 Connect the components according to the provided circuit diagram.